-Yes, grammar is important.
-But it's not what's going to get you results in your language learning.
+Yes, grammar language learning is important.
+But it's not what's going to get you results in your overall fluency.

 To learn to speak a language fluently you need to worry about staying motivated more than anything else.
 If you lose your motivation, you'll stop learning.
 And then nothing else matters.
 In order to…